-We're always pushing ourselves, and our clients, to do better at every step of the strategic and creative journey during the life of a project.
+We're always pushing ourselves, and our clients, to do better at every stage of the strategic and creative branding journey.

-An agency wanting to do better sounds obvious but we're not so sure that everyone shares our values and belief in doing things properly and not cutting corners.
+It may sound obvious, but we're not so sure that everyone shares our values and believes in doing things properly.
+We don't believe in cutting corners.
 We're not very good at being ok with 'good enough'.
 This approach can be a bit demanding for some people.
-We work best with clients who are tired of the same old industry standards and fired up to create something new, ready to start challenging the status quo.
+We work best with clients who are tired of the same old industry standards and fired up to create something new and challenge what's already out there.

-We also help clients do better with their business models and investor decks.
-A good business plan with a clear understanding of early adopter consumers, and a realistic venture capital strategy, are essential for the long term success of the brand.
+We've also helped clients do better with their business models and investor decks.
+Branding cuts deep, and if done well, can (and should) influence every aspect of your business.
+A good business plan with a clear understanding of early adopter consumers, and a realistic venture capital strategy, are essential for the long term success of many start-ups.

 Every new project starts with a blank roll of paper and a brand workshop that's built on 3 simple questions: What?
 How?
 Why?
-Simon Sinek's 'Golden Circle' Ted Talk explains how Steve Jobs used the same approach to help him define his brand in the early days of Apple.
+Simon Sinek's 'Golden Circle' TED Talk does a great job of explaining how Apple uses the same approach to maintain a strong brand.
 It's a tried and tested technique that always gets results, so we don't see any need to change it:

 Why? - the emotional reason to believe in the brand (why it exists)

-How? - the process that brings the brand to life (how it's made)
+How? - the process that brings the brand to life and makes it unique (how it's made)

 What? - the list of products or services on offer (what it does)